LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 **Example**:

-The following example shows how to use [AskMaven](maven-askmaven-overview.html) and [Context session store](maven-context-warehouse-context-session-store.html) APIs from a concierge bot.
+The following example shows how to use [Recommendation API](maven-askmaven-overview.html) and [Context session store](maven-context-warehouse-context-session-store.html) APIs from a concierge bot.

 1. A concierge bot handles branded greetings and intents.

 2. It uses the Context Session Store APIs to store the value of the intent in the store

-3. The bot then calls AskMaven APIs to get a routing decision.
+3. The bot then calls Recommendation APIs to get a routing decision.
 Because the intent has been set, Maven can now use this information to evaluate a routing policy.

 <img class="fancyimage" width="750" src="img/maven/image_48.png">

-### AskMaven from Conversation Builder
+### Recommendation API from Conversation Builder

 #### Get The Conversation ID

-The conversation id is required for using the AskMaven APIs if your policies use Inbox System Attributes.
+The conversation id is required for using the Recommendation APIs if your policies use Inbox System Attributes.

 The variable can be used anywhere in conversation builder using the following variable name: